ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 --- abstract

    This document defines a YANG model to map the network inventory data with the topology model to form a base underlay network.
-The model facilitates the correlation between the layer (e.g.,  Layer 2 and Layer 3) topology information and the inventory data of the underlay network for better service provisioning and network maintenance operations.
+The model facilitates the correlation between the layer (e.g.,  Layer 2 and Layer 3) topology information and the inventory data of the underlay network for better service provisioning, network maintenance operations, and other assessment scenarios.

 --- middle

 # Introduction

- {{!I-D.ietf-ivy-network-inventory-yang}} defines the base Network Inventory (NI) model to aggregate the inventory data of Network Elements (NEs) in a network.
-This data includes identification of these NEs and their hardware , firmware, and software components.
+ {{!I-D.ietf-ivy-network-inventory-yang}} defines the base network inventory model to aggregate the inventory data of Network Elements (NEs).
+This data includes identification of these NEs and their hardware, firmware, and software components.
 Examples of inventory hardware components could be rack, shelf, slot, board, or physical port.
-Examples of inventory software components could be platform Operating System (OS), software-patches, bios, or boot- loader.
+Examples of inventory software components could be platform Operating System (OS), software-patches, bios, or boot- loader {{?I-D.ietf-ivy-network-inventory-software}}.

 In order to ease navigation from/to inventory and network topologies, this document extends the network topology model {{!RFC8345}} for network inventory mapping: "ietf-network-inventory-topology" ({{sec-module}}).
-This model aims to facilitate the correlation with existing network and topology models, such as SAP {{!RFC9408}}, Layer 2 topology
-   {{?RFC8944}}, and Layer 3 topology {{?RFC8346}}.
+This model provides a mechanism for the correlation with existing network and topology models, such as "A YANG Network Data Model for Service Attachment Points (SAPs)" {{!RFC9408}}, "A YANG Data Model for Layer 2 Network Topologies" {{?RFC8944}}, and "A YANG Data Model for Layer 3 Topologies" {{?RFC8346}}.

-The network inventory topology ("ietf-network-inventory-topology") also provides anchor points to mount specific device configuration and state information, e.g.,  Quality of Service (QoS) and Access Control List (ACL) policies, to support configuration verification of policies at the network level.
+The network inventory topology mapping data model ("ietf-network-inventory-topology") also provides anchor points to mount specific device configuration and state information, e.g.,  Quality of Service (QoS) and Access Control List (ACL) policies, to support configuration verification of policies at the network level.
+Further sample uses are discussed in {{sample}}.

 The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

-# Editorial Note (To be removed by RFC Editor)
+## Editorial Note (To be removed by RFC Editor)

 Note to the RFC Editor: This section is to be removed prior to publication.